If you don’t mind a little cold, Stockholm in winter is one of Europe’s best destinations.

 The ABBA Museum is one of Stockholm’s most popular places to visit and as a result there are often lines – yes, even in winter!

-Shop til you drop in Södermalm
+Shop til you drop in Södermalm.

-If you’re not that into fashion, there are tons of home décor houses that have mastered the art of Scandinavian design.
+If you’re not that into fashion, there are tons of home décor shops that have mastered the art of Scandinavian design.

-Fika your heart out
+Fika your heart out.

 They love coffee so much that they have a word which can’t really be appropriately translated into English: fika.

-Fika can also be used as as a noun, as in “the act of having coffee and chatting together.”
+Fika can also be used as as a noun, as in “the act of having coffee and catching up.”

 So whenever you need a break from the cold, pop into a cozy café (they’re never far away) for a coffee and a pastry, preferably a cinnamon roll (kanelbullar)!